 By Alan Krakauer

-About Alan: Alan is a biologist living in California.
+Alan is a biologist and photographer living in Richmond.
 He is broadly interested in evolution, ecology, and natural history.
-Most of hid research has focused on the behavioral ecology of birds.
-To learn more about Alan’s life and work, you can go to his website.
-Alan also has a bird photography website, complete with his lovely photographs.
+Most of his research has focused on the behavioral ecology of birds.
+To learn more about Alan’s life and work, you can go to his WEBSITE.
+Alan also has a Nature PHOTOGRAPHY WEBSITE, complete with his lovely photographs.